Kenelm Hubert Digby: Biography

 Digby was born in London, the son of Edward Aylmer Digby by marriage to Winifred Digby Watson, his first cousin.
 Digby's paternal grandfather was Sir Kenelm Edward Digby, a lawyer who was Permanent Under-Secretary in the British Home Office from 1895 to 1903; his father was also a lawyer, who had commanded a warship in the Great War and had stood unsuccessfully for parliament as both a Liberal and a Labour candidate.

 Digby was educated at Lydgate House Preparatory School and then Gresham's School, in Norfolk before he read philosophy, politics and economics (PPE) at St John's College, Oxford.

 In 1933, at a debate in the Oxford Union, Digby proposed the motion "That this House would in no circumstances fight for its King and country".
+The motion was originally drafted by fellow undergraduate David Graham.
 The debate was lively, and the motion was eventually carried by 275 votes to 153.
 A nationwide furore followed, and Digby and his fellow undergraduates were accused of sending the dangerous message to Europe's dictators that the British were soft and would not fight.
 Isis, a student magazine of the University of Oxford, reported that Digby had a "tub-thumping style of oratory which would be more appreciated in Hyde Park than in the Union".
 Sixty years after the event, Digby mused, "It was just a debate.
 I don't know what all the fuss was about.
 Frank Hardie had asked me to propose the motion and I agreed.
 That's all there was to it.
 But ever since the debate security intelligence organisations seem to have taken an interest in me".
 Digby kept the white feathers that he was given after the debate.

 In 1934, he was called to the Bar and, a few days later, sailed to Kuching in Sarawak as a newly-recruited District Officer to work for Rajah Charles Vyner Brooke, last of the White Rajahs of Sarawak.
 He returned to England at the end of his contract in 1939 and went into chambers as a pupil of Neil Lawson, who subsequently became a High Court Judge.
 On the outbreak of the Second World War, he joined the National Council for Civil Liberties as an unpaid volunteer while he was awaiting his call-up, having no intention of registering as a conscientious objector.
 In the spring of 1940, he was asked to return to Sarawak, where he was appointed as Legal Adviser to Rajah Charles Brooke and as a member of the Rajah's Council.
 He played an important role in drafting Sarawak's 1941 constitution.
 With the Japanese invasion of Borneo, Sarawak was occupied by the Japanese in December 1941, and the Europeans were interned, first in houses and prisons in Kuching and then at the Batu Lintang camp, outside Kuching.
 Digby spent three-and a-half-years there until he was liberated in September 1945.